Tito Wooten

 Tito J. Wooten (born December 12, 1971) is an American former professional football player who was a safety in the National Football League (NFL) for the New York Giants and Indianapolis Colts from 1994 to 1999.
 He played college football for the North Carolina Tar Heels before being selected by the Giants in the fourth round of the 1994 NFL draft in the Supplemental Draft.
 Wooten also played for the Indianapolis Colts.
 During his NFL career, he played in 83 games, starting 47, as a free safety.

+Tito would make a return to professional football, by playing for the Greensboro Revolution of the National Indoor Football League in 2006.